We’d like to remind Forumites to please avoid political debate on the Forum.

 I must confess I was unaware STEP had introduced an entry level certificate for financial services employees involved in trust and estate planning, and conclude this likely occured sometime after my retirement in 2015.

 However, trying to track down IFA firms with members holding that qualification via the STEP directory gave rise to slim pickings in the London area ( just 3 firms).
-Even then all their certificate holders were mere affiliate members who as far as I could ascertain where on the first rung in terms of knowledge and experience.
+Even then all their certificate holders were mere affiliate members who as far as I could ascertain were on the first rung in terms of knowledge and experience.

 I think for the OPs search parameters he would be best advised to seek IFAs with members holding the higher level Chartered Financial Planners qualification ( Diploma in financial Planning, RQF levels 4 &5).

-The Chartered institute of which they are members is very long established, and from I have seen of the IHT and estate planning component of their exams, its at a pretty decent level of complexity.
+The Chartered institute of which they are members is very long established, and from what I have seen of the IHT and estate planning component of their exams, its at a pretty decent level of complexity.

 Member firms can be sourced via the search engines of the Chartered Insurance Institute or the Personal Finance Society - links below